-FUNDING FUTURE
+FUNDING FUTURE INFRASTRUCTURE

-We're introducing a simplified infrastructure funding system to help fund the things the Frankston will need into the future.
+We have introduced a simplified infrastructure funding system to help fund the things the Frankston will need into the future.
 This system will help to provide direct contributions for councils and State Government to deliver the infrastructure Frankston suburb needs to thrive.